EY-AI-Assurance/SOC-audit/README.md

 The project supports two modes:

 - Development: Vite and FastAPI run separately.
-- Windows desktop: React, FastAPI, prompts, search terms, Python dependencies, and the legacy `.env` API configuration are bundled into `SOC-Audit.exe`.
+- Windows desktop: React, FastAPI, prompts, search terms, and Python dependencies are packaged with `SOC-Audit.exe`.
+API credentials are configured after installation and remain encrypted on the local computer.

 The Windows desktop build still needs network/VPN access to the configured API.
-Bundling an API key inside an executable does not encrypt the embedded key; use an authenticated company API gateway for broad production distribution.
+Never bundle an API key inside the executable; configure it from the app's **APIs** page after first launch.

 ## Development setup